karatelabs/karate-todo/README.md

 # Instructions

+A video intro to Karate that uses demos from this project can be viewed here: [API Testing With Karate](https://youtu.be/WT4gg7Jutzg).

 ## Prerequisites
 * [Java JDK](https://www.oracle.com/java/technologies/downloads) - (at least version 11 or greater), [OpenJDK](https://openjdk.org/install) also works
 * [`JAVA_HOME`](https://www.baeldung.com/java-home-on-windows-7-8-10-mac-os-x-linux) environment variable set